gks2022004/Creating_a_token/README.md

 ### Deployment

-- Deploy it in Remix-IDE and check the above functions, it will work properly.
+-  Deploy it in Remix-IDE and use the above functions, it will work properly.

 ## License